 Location: Calcutta House, Old Castle Street, London, E1 7NT

 National Writing and Talking Saturday Club

-The Writing and Talking Club aims to inspire local young people to explore the craft, the power and the possibility of writing and, most importantly, to have fun.
+The Writing and Talking Club aims to inspire local young people to explore the craft, the power and the possibility of writing whilst, most importantly, having fun.

 Sessions include creative prose and poetry writing and performance, screenwriting, theatre and journalistic skills.
 Club members will be taught by a range of experts including English, Creative Writing and Theatre lecturers from the Sir John Cass School of Art, Architecture and Design, theatre professionals and published authors, supported by our student ambassadors.
 We also have exciting guest masterclasses and visit top London arts venues.
 Our 2018 masterclass was in arts criticism, led by English National Opera.